furkansalkin/Akbank-Javascript-Case/README.md

-# Akbank Javascript Case
+# Akbank Web3 Javascript Case
- Akbank Web3 test case
+ Function of a number is even or odd.